vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance_manual.md

 - Deploy the latest version of the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
   - If you use vCenter Server 6.7 update 1 or later, you can use the HTML5 vSphere Client to deploy the appliance.
 If you use an older version of vCenter Server, you must use the Flex-based vSphere Web Client to deploy the appliance.
 You cannot deploy OVA files from versions of the HTML5 vSphere Client that pre-date vCenter Server 6.7 update 1.
   - When you deploy the new version of the apppliance, you can optionally configure the network settings to use the same static IP address as you used on the old version.
-  - The upgrade process copies data, including the certificates, from the old appliance to the new appliance.
+  - The upgrade process copies data from the old appliance to the new appliance.
 Consequently, if you deployed the appliances to a cluster, the virtual disks for the two appliances must be located in the same datastore cluster.
+  - **IMPORTANT**: If you used custom certificates when you deployed the previous version of the appliance, you must use the same certificates when you deploy the new version of the appliance.
+If you do not provide the certificate details when you deploy the new version, self-signed certificates are generated.
-  - **IMPORTANT:** Do not disable SSH access to the new appliance.
+  - Do not disable SSH access to the new appliance.
 You require SSH access to the appliance during the upgrade procedure.
   - Deploy the new version of the appliance to the same vCenter Server instance as the one on which the previous version is running, or to a vCenter Server instance that is managed by the same Platform Services Controller.
   - Do not power on the new version of the appliance.
 - Log in to the vSphere Client for the vCenter Server instance on which the previous version is running and on which you deployed the new version.